No Comments Yet

 00:05:50 So if I click support, notice how it jumps out.

-00:05:53 Same thing, take a look at the left corner, it jumps out.
+00:05:53 Same thing, take a look at the left corner, it jump out, so the back motion will actually overshoot the targets before settling,

-00:06:06 which means that it starts fast and then ends with a bounce, and then 1.7 is the overshoot amount.
+00:06:02 The Out is the effect that happens at the end of the animation, which means that it starts fast and then ends with a bounce,

 00:06:13 The higher it is, the more dramatic the bounce.